 Tarangire National Park:

-- Dominating its ecosystem is permanent water, both in the southern swamps and along the Tarangire River, which is the biggest source of water for many animals particularly in dry season.
-It is also well-known for its vast number of ancient baobab trees.
+- Dominating its ecosystem is permanent water, both in the southern swamps and along the Tarangire River, which is the biggest source of water for many animals particularly during the dry season.

 Arusha National Park:

 Arusha National Park is very popular for day trips.

 You will likely see African Buffalo, Zebra, Giraffe, Warthogs, Baboons, Elephants, Antelopes, and rare species of Monkeys (black and white Colobus monkeys).
 You may see Flamingos at the Momela lakes.

 This park is sometimes known as "Little Serengeti."

 - Arusha National Park is one of the most spectacular parks in Tanzania.
 The park is small but varied with spectacular landscapes in three distinct areas.

 - In the west, the Meru Crater funnels the Jekukumia River.
 The peak of Mount Meru lies on its rim.
 Ngurdoto Crater in the southeast is made up of grassland.
 The shallow Momella Lakes in the northeast are known for their wading birds.

 - This park is located about 35 km away from Arusha town.